cloud-native-skunkworks/khole/README.md

 It has no webhook so you can just `go run` as long as you have a valid `KUBECONFIG` env.
 You'll need to install the custom resources.

 If you want to build the docker image just override the `IMG` env variable in the make file e.g. `IMG=your-registry/khole:latest make docker-build`

+### Contributing

+Things that you could do to make this better

+- [ ] Add more outputs
+- [ ] Add some more protection/guards to code logic
+- [ ] Add some tests